extsys/reckoning.dev-V1/content/posts/2019-04-28-exploring-gans.md

 thumbnail: '../thumbnails/celeb.png'
 ---

-If you follow deep learning even lightly, likely you would have came across [generative adversarial networks][gan], widely known as GANs.
+If you follow deep learning even lightly, likely you would have come across [generative adversarial networks][gan], widely known as GANs.
 In this article, We will explore different tricks to achieve better and faster training of such models in [Pytorch][pytorch].